awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 1. For **Instance count**, choose the number of instances that you want\.
 For this tutorial, you can use the default value of 1\.

 1. For **Instance type**, choose an instance type for the Amazon ES domain\.
-For this tutoral, we recommend `t2.small.elasticsearch`, a small and inexpensive instance type suitable for testing purposes\.
+For this tutorial, we recommend `t2.small.elasticsearch`, a small and inexpensive instance type suitable for testing purposes\.

 1. For now, you can ignore the **Enable dedicated master** and **Enable zone awareness** check boxes\.
 For more information about both, see [About Dedicated Master Nodes](es-managedomains-dedicatedmasternodes.md) and [Enabling Zone Awareness](es-managedomains.md#es-managedomains-multiaz)\.